artipie/artipie/.wiki/Configuration-Policy.md

     john/python-repo:
       - read
 ```
-`adapter_basic_permission` is the [permission type name](https://github.com/artipie/http/blob/master/src/main/java/com/artipie/security/perms/AdapterBasicPermissionFactory.java).
+`adapter_basic_permissions` is the [permission type name](https://github.com/artipie/http/blob/master/src/main/java/com/artipie/security/perms/AdapterBasicPermissionFactory.java).
 This type is the permission type for any repository except for docker.
 Permission
-config of the `adapter_basic_permission` is the set of repository names with action list.
+config of the `adapter_basic_permissions` is the set of repository names with action list.
 The following actions and synonyms are supported:
 - read, r, download, install, pull
 - write, w, publish, push, deploy, upload